Haworthia Plants Indoor Care, Propagation, Common Problems & Solutions

 If you are looking to add the spectacular Haworthia plants to your collection.
 Check them out online on Amazon (Link to Amazon).

-The best conditions for Haworthia are bright light with 6-8 hours of direct sunlight, average warmth of 18-260C, moderate humidity of 50-55% and slightly moist, fertile, well-drained, succulents soil coupled with monthly feeding during the growing season.
+To care for Haworthia indoors, give it bright light with 6-8 hours of direct sunlight, warmth of 18-260C, humidity of 50-55% and slightly moist, fertile, well-drained soil coupled with monthly feeding in the growing season.

 Haworthia require annual repotting to thrive.
 Pruning is needed to keep the plant neat as well as reduce pest and disease infestations.
 Keep reading for more on these growing conditions and how to provide them.